Student Conduct Code

-- The complainant and the respondent have the right to be assisted by any advisor they choose who is a member of the College community.
-The advisor may not be an attorney or non-college personnel.
-The complainant and/or the respondent is responsible for presenting his or her own case and, therefore, advisors are not permitted to speak or to participate directly in any hearing before a judicial/student conduct body
+- The complainant and the respondent have the right to be assisted by any advisor they choose (generally a member of the College community).
+The complainant and/or the respondent is responsible for presenting his or her own case and, therefore, advisors are not permitted to speak or to participate directly in any hearing before a judicial/student conduct body.

 - All procedural questions are subject to the final decision of the chairperson of the judicial/student conduct body.

-- Pertinent records, exhibits, and written statements may be accepted as evidence for consideration by a judicial/student conduct body at the discretion of the chairperson.
+- Pertinent records, exhibits, and written and audio statements/files may be accepted as evidence for consideration by a judicial/student conduct body at the discretion of the chairperson.

 - There shall be a record of hearings before a judicial/student conduct body.
 The record shall be the property of the College.
-The record may be a tape recording which will be the property of the College.
+The record may be an audio recording which will be the property of the College.

-- After the hearing, the judicial/student conduct body shall determine (by majority vote if the judicial/student conduct body consists of more than one person) whether the student has violated each section of the Student Conduct Code which the student is charged with violating
+- After the hearing, the judicial/student conduct body shall determine (by majority vote if the judicial/student conduct body consists of more than one person) whether the student has violated each section of the Student Conduct Code that the student is charged with violating.

 - The judicial/student conduct body’s decision shall be made on the basis of whether it is more likely than not that the respondent violated the Student Conduct Code.
 The burden of proof will be preponderance of the information.
 The judicial/student conduct body is expected to use its best judgment in preserving the rights of the student in our College community, to weigh evidence, establish responsibility or not, and recommend appropriate sanctions.
 In the event that the charge(s) is/are declared true, before the sanction is determined, there shall be a review of the respondent’s judicial/student conduct record by the judicial/student conduct body.
-The recommended sanctions will then be referred to the vice president of student affairs and dean of students or designee for approval and/or modification.
+The recommended sanctions will then be referred to the associate dean of student affairs or designee for approval and/or modification.

 - The respondent will be given notification of the decision and findings of the hearing.
-If applicable, the complainant will be notified of the outcome verbally.
+If applicable, the complainant will be notified of the outcome in writing.

 - In hearings involving more than one respondent, the judicial/student conduct body may permit the hearings concerning each student to be conducted separately or jointly.

-- If a student charged with alleged violations of the Student Conduct Code officially withdraws from the College before the final determination of the case by the judicial/student conduct body, his/her permanent transcript may be annotated “Withdrawn Pending Disciplinary Action.”
+- If a student charged with alleged violations of the Student Conduct Code officially withdraws from the College before the final determination of the case by the judicial/student conduct body, his/her permanent transcript will reflect the withdrawal from courses

-- All persons are reminded of confidentiality, and informed that the hearing may be taped.
+- All persons are reminded of confidentiality, and informed that the hearing may be recorded.